cwebsterz/art-api-exam/readme.md

     "movement": "expressionism",
     "artist": "Edvard Munch",
     "yearCreated": 1893,
-    "museum": {
-        "name": "National Gallery",
+    "museumName": "National Gallery",
-        "location": "Oslo"
+    "museumLocation": "Oslo"
 }
-}
 ```

 #### GET /art/paintings/:id
 This will allow you to  look up a single item by it's `_id` property.

-For example:
+In CouchDB your request will look like this:

 `GET` - `localhost:4000/art/paintings/painting_mona_lisa`

-Returns:
+In MySQL, it'll just be a numbered id and will look like this:

+`GET` - `localhost:4000/art/paintings/5`

+Both will return the same information about The Mona Lisa, however the object format will differ slightly.

+#### PUT /art/paintings/:id
+This will allow you to update an item in the database.
+Paintings are sometimes moved to different museums, or we learn new things about when they were painted

+>For example:  The Mona Lisa is believed to have been painted between 1503 and 1506; however, Leonardo may have continued working on it as late as 1517.

+It's important to have accurate data and you may want to update some of the fields in order to reflect the most up-to-date information.
+In that case, you'll want to use this endpoint!

+You'll need to be sure to include the `_id`, `_rev`, `name`, `movement`, `artist`, `yearCreated`, `museumName`, and `museumLocation` fields in your request.

+Example MySQL request:

+`PUT` - `localhost:4000/art/paintings/5`

+Example body:
 ```
 {
-    "_id": "painting_mona_lisa",
-    "_rev": "5-a8dedd6f6b5b302334cb05eaa03cb6e8",
     "name": "The Mona Lisa",
+    "artist": "Leonardo da Vinci",
+    "movement": "renaissance",
+    "museumName": "The Louvre",
+    "museumLocation": "Paris",
+    "yearCreated": "1503",
+    "_id": 7,
     "type": "painting",
-    "movement": "renaissance",
-    "artist": "Leonardo da Vinci",
-    "yearCreated": 1503,
-    "museum": {
-        "name": "The Louvre",
-        "location": "Paris"
+    "_rev": null
 }
-}
 ```

-#### PUT /art/paintings/:id
-This will allow you to update an item in the database.
-Paintings are sometimes moved to or borrowed by different museums and you may want to update to the location in order to keep all of your data accurate and up-to-date.

-You'll need to be sure to include the `_id`, `_rev`, `name`, `movement`, `artist`, `yearCreated`, and `museum` fields in your request.

-Example request:
+Example CouchDB request:

 `PUT` - `localhost:4000/art/paintings/painting_mona_lisa`